yousefbaz12/Dalel-App/README.md

 Geohash Encoding: Adds a new column to the data, containing the geohash code for each attraction based on latitude and longitude.
 One-Hot Encoding for Categorical Features: Transforms categorical attributes, such as "Category," into a format suitable for machine learning.
 TF-IDF Vectorization for Text Data: Converts reviews into a TF-IDF matrix, extracting key information from textual content.
-Cosine Similarity Calculation: Combines TF-IDF matrix with numerical and categorical features to create a comprehensive feature set for calculating cosine similarity.
+Cosine Similarity Calculation: Combines the TF-IDF matrix with numerical and categorical features to create a comprehensive feature set for calculating cosine similarity.
 Recommendation System Logic
 The recommendation system uses cosine similarity to determine the similarity between different attractions.
-It takes into account both textual reviews and spatial proximity (via geohash).
+It considers both textual reviews and spatial proximity (via geohash).
 The system then ranks the similarity scores and selects the top recommendations for a given place.